ashtonesawyer/secdevops/final/final.md

 right away because the `initial_root_password` file says that the password is invalid after 24 hours.

+I also had to add a TZ environment variable in order to login successfully.
+Without it, it would accept the credentials but then throw error 422.
+If you add the variable and it's still not working, try clearing cookies...

 Then I created a user.
 Normally it's supposed to send the new user and email asking them to set their password, but I didn't want to set up SMTP.
 Instead, as soon as the user is created, you can change their password as the admin and